-Announcing the 2022 Best Book Awards!
-Finalist for Short Story: The Man with Eight Pairs of Legs (American Book Fest)
+Announcing the 2022 Foreword INDIES Finalists for Short Fiction, including The Man with Eight Pairs of Legs.
+Winner to be announced June 15.

 September 28, 2022 — The Man with Eight Pairs of Legs selected for 2022 Great Group Reads by Women's National Book Association.

 "This year’s list should offer readers, especially book clubs of all sorts, wonderful reading experiences that will take them out of their own meeting spaces and into the lives and experiences of other people, down the street, across the country, across oceans and across time.
 The list is an outstanding selection of well-written works that will broaden understanding, foster empathy, and engender thoughtful consideration.” — Kristen Knox, Great Group Reads Chair

 "Campbell gives her characters the utmost respect...I was reminded of Annie Proulx and Ann Padgett.."

 - MG Dietzel, CannonBallRead.com

 The title story of a double amputee with eight pairs of legs sounds like something that might be either cloying or moralistic but manages to be neither.
 Like Raymond Carver, Campbell evokes a stark landscape with descriptions that do just enough to give the reader exactly what they need, no more and no less.
 “Cañon City … was a small, gossiping, high-security town in Colorado’s high desert … boasting thirteen prisons and fifty churches. … (I)ts ten thousand people … governed themselves as they saw fit and thrived on the stories, true or false, they told themselves.”

 "These stories, ambitious in scope, at once gritty and lavishly told, set a clear-eyed beam on their characters, and in prose as careful as it is exact."